Iowa City–North Liberty commuter rail: Proposed service

 The British Rail Class 230 was planned for revenue service.
 Pictured is a Vivarail prototype unit in 2017.

 As proposed, the Iowa City-North Liberty Commuter Rail would have operated along an 8.2 mi segment of the CRANDIC line that is currently used exclusively for shortline freight service, with stops planned in North Liberty, Coralville, and downtown Iowa City by 2026.
 Several intermediate stations were planned; however, locations were not determined.
 The project included upgrades to infrastructure such as charging stations, a light maintenance facility, grade crossing upgrades, and temporary high-level platforms.
 The RDC owns two British Rail Class 230 trainsets acquired from Vivarail that are stored at the Rockhill Trolley Museum in Pennsylvania; Vivarail specialized in producing battery-electric, diesel-electric and hybrid trains for the United Kingdom market but ceased operations in 2023.
 If the pilot was funded, the Class 230 would be implemented for pilot Iowa City-North Liberty service.
 Specific station sites had not been identified.

 Upon the establishment of an operational entity for the service, a leasing agreement for use of the CRANDIC line would have been pursued.
 Pilot service would have operated with 45 minute bidirectional headways Monday through Friday between 6 AM and 9 PM; end-to-end travel time is estimated at 30 minutes, with a total of six stations.
 The Class 230 units are not compliant with FRA Tier-1 crashworthiness standards, prohibiting mixed operations with conventional rail.
 Service would have operated under a shared-use waiver from the FRA based on temporal separation under the condition that the two modes (shortline freight and passenger) are kept separate by assignment of specific blocks of time to each mode.
 Under this provision, the service would have been classified as hybrid rail, which the FRA defines as a form of light rail transit.
 Modular ADA compliant high-level platforms would be implemented at station sites.

+The route would have been the following stations, from south to north: